fuglaro/filet-cloud/README.md

 * Move multiple files and folders.
 * Delete files and folders.
 * Maintains file-system ownership integrity consistent with local access.
-* Automatic cloud data synchronization of smart phones and similar devices can be configured alongside this service via an ssh connection to the same server running Filet Cloud Web with, apps like Folder Sync Pro.
-When set up securely, this can be used in place of default cloud backups allowing you full control of your personal data.
+* Compatible with automatic phone data upload tools like Folder Sync Pro via the STFP/SSH service running on the same server.
+* Be in full control of your own private data.

 ## Design